 As you noticed earlier, the entire application consists of four Python files:

 The main program file is gameControl.py.
 I will now explain the code in this file.

 First of all we import all the required modules.

-from imutils.video import VideoStream import numpy as np import cv2 import imutils import pyautogui from directkeys import up, left, down, right from directkeys import PressKey, ReleaseKey
+import numpy as np import cv2 import pyautogui from directKeys import up, left, down, right from directKeys import PressKey, ReleaseKey

-You use imutils for capturing real time video, numpy for converting and processing image data into arrays, and cv2 for image processing.
-You will use CV2 provided functions for image blurring, etc. The time module is for pausing the game, pyautogui is used for pressing the keys virtually and directkey is for defining key controls.
+You use numpy for converting and processing image data into arrays and cv2 for capturing real time video and image processing.
+You will use cv2 provided functions for image blurring, etc. The time module is for pausing the game, pyautogui is used for pressing the keys virtually and directkey is for defining key controls.